-Because this project subsumes the networking project, it's going to be worth 55% of your overall grade.
-(This, by the way, means it's going to be extremely difficult, if not impossible, to pass the course without turning in a final project.
+As previously announced, this project is 50% of your grade.
+(This means, by the way, that it's going to be extremely difficult, if not impossible, to pass the course without turning in a final project.
 You have been warned!)